scalar-labs/scalardl/docs/how-to-write-contract.md

 ### Determinism

 One very important thing to note when you write a contract for Scalar DL is that you have to make the contract deterministic.
 In other words, a contract must always produce the same output for a given particular input.
-The reason why determinism is important is that Scalar DL utilizes this property to detect tampering.
+This is because Scalar DL utilizes determinism to detect tampering.

 For example, Scalar DL will lazily traverse assets and re-execute contracts to check if there is no discrepancy between the expected outcome and the actual data stored in the ledger.
-It also utilizes determinism to make the states of multiple independent Scalar DL components (i.e., Ledger and Auditor), which are preferably managed by different organizations, the same.
+It also utilizes determinism to make the states of multiple independent Scalar DL components (i.e., Ledger and Auditor) the same.

 One common way of creating a non-deterministic contract is to generate the time inside the contract and have the output including the ledger states somehow depend on this time.
 Such a contract will produce different outputs each time it is executed and makes the system unable to detect tampering.
 If you need to use the time in a contract, you should pass it to the contract as an argument.